Relevance of the Basset history term for Lagrangian particle dynamics: Numerical results

 \subsection{Finite-time Lyapunov exponents}

-This section shows colormap plots of the FTLE for all three flow fields.
-For every flow field, we show two sets of nine plots, each set showing the FTLE results obtained without and with history term as well as the difference between the two respective fields in percent for Stokes numbers $S=0.1$, $S=1$, $S=10$ and density ratios $R=7/9$ and $R=11/9$ .
-The relative difference between FTLEs $\Delta\sigma_{t_0,relative}^t$ is calculated from
+This section shows colormap plots of the forward-time FTLE for all three flow fields.
+For every flow field, we show two sets of nine plots, each set showing the FTLE results obtained without and with history term \revboth{(i.e.\ $\sigma_{t_0, \text{Stokes} }^{t_{end}}$ and $\sigma_{t_0, \text{History}}^{t_{end}}$, respectively, always multiplied by $\lvert t_{end}-t_0\rvert$ in the following, as described in Section \ref{sec:FTLE_background}} as well as the difference between the two respective fields in percent for Stokes numbers $S=0.1$, $S=1$, \revb{$S=3$} and density ratios $R=7/9$ and $R=11/9$ .
+The relative difference between FTLEs $\Delta\sigma_{t_0,relative}^{t_{end}}$ is calculated from \revboth{

-where $D \subset \Omega \times [0, T]$ and $\Omega \subseteq \mathbb{R}^2$ is the spatial domain.
+} where $D \subset \Omega \times [t_0, t_{end}]$ and $\Omega \subseteq \mathbb{R}^2$ is the spatial domain.
 The differences are signed and negative values correspond to areas where neglecting the BHT will increase FTLE while positive areas mean that neglecting the BHT will lead to smaller FTLE.

 For $R=1$ the FTLE fields are independent of $S$ and, since we do not consider any effects that induce non-zero relative velocities, they agree independent of whether the BHT is present or not.
 We confirmed that our numerical solutions reproduce this behavior correctly but do not show any figures.